Facebook changes its name to Meta in major rebrand

 "We're now looking at and reporting on our business as two different segments, one for our family of apps, and one for our work on future platforms.

-"And as part of this, it is time for us to adopt a new company brand to encompass everything that we do to reflect who we are and what we hope to build.
+"And as part of this, it is time for us to adopt a new company brand to encompass everything that we do, to reflect who we are and what we hope to build."

-"I am proud to announce that starting today, our company is now Meta."
+The company also unveiled a new sign at its headquarters in Menlo Park, California, on Thursday, replacing its thumbs-up "Like" logo with a blue infinity shape.

+Mr Zuckerberg said the new name reflects that over time, users will not need to use Facebook to use the company's other services.

 To an outsider, a metaverse may look like a version of VR, but some people believe it could be the future of the internet.

-Instead of being on a computer, people in the metaverse might use a headset to enter a virtual world connecting all sorts of digital environments.
+Instead of being on a computer, people in a metaverse might use a headset to enter a virtual world connecting all sorts of digital environments.

 It is hoped the virtual world could be used for practically anything from work, play and concerts, to socialising with friends and family.